sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-deploy/ai-core-aiapi-clientsdk-deploy.md

 [ACCORDION-BEGIN [Step 5: ](Start serving deployment)]

-We will start the configuration for serving from previous step, this will be called **deployment**, its similar that we did for the training execution.
+Start the configuration for serving from previous step, this will be called **deployment**, its similar to the training execution.

 Execute the following python code on your Jupyter notebook cell